lopcode/EnderTech/README.md

 Go to #EnderTech on Esper if you have any questions or concerns (especially if you're considering including it in a larger modpack), or just want to shout at me for doing something wrong.

-## Progress
-Things that are mostly done:
-* Exchanger,
-* Tanks.

-Things that are in progress:
-* Recipes,
-* Ender/Charged Ender creation and management,
-* Teleportation infrastructure.

 ##License and terms
 Things I want you to do:
 * Learn from the source,